howdoicomputer/aws-cdktf-example/README.md

 The repository uses [devenv](https://devenv.sh/) as a way of setting up developer workspace dependencies.
 If you have devenv installed then CDing into the directory will take care of most CLI tools.

-Otherwise you'll need to install:
+Otherwise, you'll need to install:

 * cdktf CLI and general Nodejs stuff
 * helm